-- a) The price payable by a commissioner to a provider for the provision of secondary care services shall be a payment for each unit of activity delivered, calculated in accordance with the following paragraphs. - The NHSPS unit price for the service, published in Annex DpA, must be paid for each unit of activity delivered.
+- a) The price payable by a commissioner to a provider for the provision of secondary care services shall be a payment for each unit of activity delivered, calculated in accordance with the following paragraphs. - The NHSPS unit price for the service, published in Annex A, must be paid for each unit of activity delivered.

-- a) Where the criteria set out in Annex DpC are achieved, best practice tariff (BPT) unit prices should be paid. - b) The amount paid should be the NHSPS unit price after the market forces factor (MFF) is applied, as set out in Section 8.2.
+- a) Where the criteria set out in Annex C are achieved, best practice tariff (BPT) unit prices should be paid. - b) The amount paid should be the NHSPS unit price after the application of the relevant market forces factor (MFF - see Section 8.2) and prescribed specialised service top-ups (PSS rate - see Section 8.3).